LennonLab/Emergence/manuscript/SimplexPrePrint.md

 # Discussion

-## UNDER HEAVY CONSTRUCTION
+## UNDER CONSTRUCTION

+The Simplex platform combines ecological paradigms and general mechanisms to allow many ecological patterns and relationships to emerge simultaneously.
+In this way, the relatively simple source code of Simplex allows patterns of community ecology, macroecology, and biodiversity science to emerge from individual-level changes and relatively few explicit constraints.
-1) OVERVIEW -- The Simplex platform assembles individual-based models from random combinations of system-level variables, species traits, and process-related rates.
+Simplex assembles individual-based models from random combinations of system-level variables, species traits, and process-related rates.
-This allows users to explore a large degree of variation in ecological conditions.
+This large degree of initially random conditions allows users to explore a large degree of variation in ecological conditions and to avoid the circularity of building overly-informed models.
 In this way, Simplex allows the user to examine the simultaneous emergence of ecological relationships under wide-ranging conditions and combinations of ecological paradigms.

-2) SIMULTANEOUS EMERGENCE --

-3) FIRST IBM (PLATFORM) TO COMBINE ENERGETICS, MACROECOLOGY, NEUTRAL THEORY AND NICHE THEORY --

-4) THE FIRST IBM FOR MTE AND LOGNORMAL DYNAMICS --
+Simplex is designed to explore and test the simultaneous emergence of ecological relationships and other patterns.
+The usefulness of this is manifold.
+First, ecologists often have little knowledge of how ecological patterns are related or either interdependent or even perhaps mutually exclusive.
+Simplex is perhaps ecology's first tool for targeting such questions.
+The ability to examine simultaneous emergence can also be used to great effect when testing or developing ecological theory.
+While many  ecological theories predict only one or a few patterns, strong theories should unify and predict multiple patterns (McGill et al. 2007).
+Likewise, strong tests should evaluate the ability of ecological theories to explain and predict multiple patterns (e.g., Xiao et al. 2015).

+Simplex has also been designed to combine concepts from several ecological paradigms into a single platform that offers source code that is easy to read, use, and modify.
+By default, Simplex includes the stochastic dynamics inherent to some ecological theories (e.g., neutral theory, stochastic geometry, stochastic resource limitation theory).
+Likewise, Simplex includes the resource-limited growth dynamics of resource limitation theory and chemostat theory, and the inherent species sorting and environmental filtering (i.e., ecological selection) of community ecology.
+Finally, Simplex includes the lognormal dynamics of a recent macroecological theory, i.e., multiplicative interactions of stochastic variables, in addition to energetic constraints that underpin trade-offs of life history theory (e.g., r vs. K selection).

+Simplex offers the first individual-based modeling platform for metabolic scaling theory.
+Metabolic scaling predicts that the magnitude of basal metabolic rate ($B$) increases to a fractional power of body mass ($M$), i.e., $B$ = $M^{z}$.
+This relationship is most often observed to follow a 3/4 power scaling, i.e., $z$ = 3/4.
+The 3/4 scaling law has become one of the most universal and highly supported statistical relationships in the biological sciences.
+MTE and many related studies have used this scaling law to predict aspects of metabolic power, population dynamics, community ecology, ecosystem function, and trophic interactions (*refs*).
+The reasoning behind the 3/4 power scaling law rests on fractal branching networks responsible for the delivery of resources to cells and tissues.
+However, scientists still argue whether a 2/3 scaling based on surface area to volume ratios is more accurate and appropriate (*refs*) and even whether a 3/4 and 2/3 scaling can arise from the same mechanism (*refs*).
+Finally, some have shown that the scaling of metabolic rate to body size is nearly isometric (0.9 < $z$ < 1) for some taxa (*ref*).